velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 need to check what it should look like.

 There is a slight issue here.
 Try changing the text in the `<h1>` tag and refresh your page.
-You should see that it doesn\'t update until you kill your server (using ctrl + c in your terminal) and restart it.
-That will get annoying fast, so let\'s take the time now to fix our workflow.
+You should see that it doesn't update until you kill your server (using ctrl + c in your terminal) and restart it.
+That will get annoying fast, so let's take the time now to fix our workflow.

 ## Setting up Nodemon and NPM scripts   {#setting-up-nodemon-and-npm-scripts}

 Nodemon is a tool that listens for changes to specified files and restarts the Node process when it sees one.
-Let\'s add it as a development dependency.
+Let's add it as a development dependency.

     $ npm install nodemon --save-dev

-We\'ll add an NPM script so we don\'t have to remember the right incantation every time.
-You can do this all via the CLI if you like, but let\'s automate as much as we can.
-In the `"scripts"` block of your `package.json`, let\'s add a new entry.
+We'll add an NPM script so we don't have to remember the right incantation every time.
+You can do this all via the CLI if you like, but let's automate as much as we can.
+In the `"scripts"` block of your `package.json`, let's add a new entry.

     "scripts": {
       "nodemon": "nodemon --watch src/server.js src/server.js"